IBM/automation-data-fabric/README.md

     terraform apply --auto-approve
     ```

-    Data Foundation deployment will run asynchronously in the background, and may require up to 45 minutes to complete.
+    Data Fabric Services (WKC, WS, WML, DV & DV provision) will run asynchronously in the background, and may require up to 90 minutes to complete.

 31. Change directories to the `610-datafabric-setup` folder and run the following commands to deploy Data Fabric Setup into the cluster.